Overall pump and fan efficiency is the ratio power actually gained by the fluid to the shaft power supplied

 Total Loss and Overall Efficiency

-The overall efficiency is the ratio of power actually gained by the fluid to the shaft power supplied.
+The overall efficiency is the ratio of power actually gained by the fluid to power supplied to the shaft.
 The overall efficiency can be expressed as:

 η = ηh ηm ηv (4)